Heat Warning in Effect

 Community Trees

-The County (DPWT, DOE, and MNCPPC) has increased the number of trees planted yearly to provide shade, cooling, and water management.
+Through DoE, the Department of Public Works and Transportation (DPW&T), and the Maryland-National Capital Park and Planning Commission (MNCPPC), Prince George’s has increased the number of trees planted yearly to provide shade, cooling, and water management.

 Waste Diverted